Fueling Opportunity

 A force for good.

-Small businesses are the backbone of local communities everywhere, yet more than a billion can't access and leverage affordable capital (something big business do everyday) because microfinance is broken and plagued with usury.
+Small businesses are the backbone of local communities everywhere, yet more than a billion can't access and leverage affordable capital (something big businesses do everyday).

-We want to change that narrative and make microfinance a force for good and a tool for growth.
+We’re making turning microfinance upside down into a force for good and tool for growth.

 How it works

-• Sunday is a US registered 501(c)(3) nonprofit organization dismantling poverty, accelerating entrepreneurship, and reinventing microfinance.
+• Sunday is a US registered 501(c)(3) nonprofit organization focused on financial inclusion, economic development, and poverty alleviation.

-Microfinance is a vital part of the solution, but there must be change.
-The dismal state of the microfinance industry and crushing burden of high interest debt on the shoulders of the poor is well documented, unsustainable, and cruel.
+The crushing burden of high interest debt on the shoulders of the poor is well documented, unsustainable, cruel, and decades in the making.

 Martin Luther King said "On the one hand we are called to play the good Samaritan on life's roadside; but that will be only an initial act.
 One day we must come to see that the whole Jericho road must be transformed so that men and women will not be constantly beaten and robbed as they make their journey on life's highway."